Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Critical Infrastructure

-Prohibits knowingly and intentionally operating an unmanned aircraft system on or above the grounds of a state prison, jail, juvenile hall, camp, or ranch.
-Applies to all UAS operations regardless of purpose.
+Makes it unlawful for any person to knowingly and intentionally operate an unmanned aircraft system on or above the grounds of a state prison, jail, or juvenile hall, camp, or ranch.

 View source